Indigenous Women's Art Conference 2020

 We welcome all who share our concerns for endangered Indigenous art forms and artists and thank those who have shown their support to this knowledge sharing initiative including Elders, knowledge-keepers, partners, artists and volunteers.

-Over 200 Indigenous women registered and participated in free workshops including black ash basketry, fancy basketry, ribbon skirts, drums, Inuit linocuts, painting, birch bark biting, porcupine quilling, caribou tufting, beading and moccasin making.
+In 2019, over 200 Indigenous women registered and participated in free workshops including black ash basketry, fancy basketry, ribbon skirts, drums, Inuit linocuts, painting, birch bark biting, porcupine quilling, caribou tufting, beading and moccasin making.

 The IAC also offered non-Indigenous participants the opportunity to do the Kairos Blanket Exercise - a moving activity to enlighten and connect people to the history of Indigenous people.